large-cake/docs/xero-connector/guide.md

 Following fields are populated for each cash line:

-1. Description - unique reference from the source system
+1. Description - unique reference (CashLineId) in the source system
 1. Tax Amount - VAT on the line
 1. Amount - total amount including VAT
 1. Tax Type - either **OUTPUT2** (for positive amounts), **INPUT2** (for negative amounts) or **NONE** (for exempt or zero amounts).